 9 The USA – an Almost All States Tour

 We all know that America has some great towns and cities, but how to choose?
 Well, if you have a couple of months to spare then you don’t have to.
-In May Trek America launches its Great 48, a 48 states road trip tour (with an added option of doing the last two; Hawaii and Alaska).
+Trek America runs the Great 48, a 48 states road trip tour (with an added option of doing the last two; Hawaii and Alaska).
 It’s not cheap, but everything is sorted out for you including 70 nights accommodation.
 Looking at the itinerary I reckon you might spend more time on a bus than out seeing the states, but you could nick the itinerary and do it yourself at your own pace.
 When the kids were little, we road tripped up the West Coast for a month in a rental car, then spent a week travelling from Seattle to New York by train, stopping off at Chicago, Boston and Washington.
 It wasn’t as manic as a 48 state tour, we didn’t even count the states we passed through, but we saw and experienced a lot including many of the Great National Parks on the West Coast and a smattering of big time American cities.

 10 Montenegro – Mountains, Mountains, Mountains